MATF-Software-Verification/2023_Analysis_zephyr/README.md

    source ~/.bashrc
 ```

+#### Install additional requirements

 `cd zephyr`
 `pip3 install --user -r scripts/requirements.txt`

+### Install the zephyr SDK

+In order to use all of the required tools for testing and building zephyr applications, SDK is needed.
+It can be downloaded using following commands:

 #### Set up the environment for SDK installation
-TODO: create a script for setting these variables

 `export ZEPHYR_TOOLCHAIN_VARIANT=zephyr`
 `export ZEPHYR_SDK_INSTALL_DIR=/opt/zephyr-sdk`
 `. ./zephyr-env.sh`

-#### Install the zephyr SDK
+#### Download and install the SDK

-In order to use all of the required tools for testing and building zephyr applications, SDK is needed.
-It can be downloaded using following commands:

 `cd ~`
 `wget https://github.com/zephyrproject-rtos/sdk-ng/releases/download/v0.16.0/zephyr-sdk-0.16.0_linux-x86_64.tar.xz`